 Sportswear designs that are environmentally friendly

-Several sportswear companies are pioneering new strategies to reduce wastage during manufacturing.
+Several sportswear companies are pioneering new strategies to reduce wastage during manufacturing on instagram.
 Since 2010, over three billion plastic bottles have been diverted from landfills and used to produce sports shoes for men and women.
 Waterless technology, which has been used in businesses, allows cloth to be coloured with no water, conserving roughly 20 million liters of water.

 Sportswear and Ready-to-Wear